Sircilla Assembly constituency

-Siricilla Assembly constituency is a constituency of Telangana Legislative Assembly, India.
+Siricilla Assembly constituency is a constituency of the Telangana Legislative Assembly, India.
 Sircilla is a town and the district headquarters of Rajanna Sircilla district in the Indian state of Telangana.

-Kalvakuntla Taraka Rama Rao, current working president of Telangana Rashtra Samithi is representing the constituency.
+Kalvakuntla Taraka Rama Rao, the current working president of Bharat Rashtra Samithi is representing the constituency for the fourth consecutive term.

 Mandals

-The Assembly Constituency presently comprises the following Mandals:
+The assembly constituency presently comprises the following mandals: